Eomys/pyleecan-doc/tutorials.rst

 #########

 The purpose of this section is to present some global tutorial on how to use Pyleecan.
-These three first tutorials are an introduction to Pyleecan that we recommand to read in order.
+These first tutorials are an introduction to Pyleecan that we recommand to read in order.

 .. toctree::